 I’m Peter Orosz, a fool on the internet who goes on long walks.
 You may know me as the guy who walked nine thousand kilometers around Japan.
 I’m the same guy who wrote The Wilds of Shikoku, a short book about another, much shorter walk, also in Japan.
 You can read more about me here.

-This website, I 💜 Wasting Ink, is where I keep my archives and post about new projects.
+This website, I 💜 Wasting Ink, is where I post about new projects and keep my archives.
 You can check out maps of my long walks and read the field diaries that I kept on some of them.

 A blog about Peter Orosz’s 9,000-kilometer walk around Japan.